 Reserve bank of India or RBI, also known as (Central Bank of India) is one of the most renowned institutions of your country.
 It is responsible to govern the monetary policy of the country.
 RBI was founded on April 01, 1935, under the RBI Act, 1934, and was formed with the recommendation of “HILTON-YOUNG Commission”.
 RBI was formally a privately owned bank but got nationalized on January 01, 1949 post-independence.
-RBI has it’s headquarter in Mumbai, India.
+RBI is headquartered in Mumbai, India.

 Every year Reserve Bank of India or RBI releases various recruitment notifications to recruit young and eligible candidates to its organization.
 RBI Grade B is one such notification that comes every year (Postponed in 2020 due to ongoing pandemic COVID-19) to recruit candidates as Grade B Officer.
-RBI Grade B notification 2021 will be out anytime soon.
+RBI Grade B notification 2021 is out.
 Therefore, you should know about what and how to prepare to ace the RBI Grade B exam in 2021.
 A good strategy and a systematic study plan would help you ace RBI Grade B 2021.

 - 1 RBI Grade B Selection Procedure

 - 2 RBI Grade B Phase 2 Papers

 - 3 Tips for RBI Grade B Preparation